SEMINAR PAPER

 A HARMONIC DEVELOPMENT OF PLANETARY GLOBAL HEALTH

-Humans and animals are inextricably linked to ecological systems, both natural and manmade, called cultural and social systems.
-One Health is an approach that recognizes that the health of people is closely connected to the health of animals and our shared environment.
-It implies an interface of humans and animals with the environment, which can be highly complex, requiring systemic approaches to the physical and social environment.
+Humans and animals are inextricably linked to ecological systems—both natural and human-made—which are often referred to as cultural and social systems.
+One Health is an approach that recognizes the interconnectedness of human health, animal health, and the health of our shared environment.
+It highlights the interface between humans, animals, and the environment, a complex relationship that requires systemic approaches to both the physical and social aspects of the environment.

-One Health is a collaborative, multisectoral, and transdisciplinary approach, working at the local, regional, national, and global levels with the goal of achieving optimal health outcomes by recognizing the interconnection between people, animals, plants, and their shared environment.
-One Health is an integrated, unifying approach that aims to sustainably balance and optimize the health of people, animals, and ecosystems.
+One Health is a collaborative, multisectoral, and transdisciplinary approach, operating at the local, regional, national, and global levels.
+Its goal is to achieve optimal health outcomes by acknowledging the interconnection between people, animals, plants, and their shared environment.
+One Health is an integrated and unifying approach, aimed at sustainably balancing and optimizing the health of people, animals, and ecosystems.

-One Health recognizes that the health of humans, domestic and wild animals, plants, and the wider environment (including ecosystems) are closely linked and interdependent.
-While health, food, water, energy, and the environment are all wider topics with sector- specific concerns, collaboration across sectors and disciplines contributes to protecting health, addressing health challenges such as the emergence of infectious diseases, antimicrobial resistance, and food safety, and promoting the health and integrity of our ecosystems.
+One Health acknowledges that the health of humans, domestic and wild animals, plants, and the broader environment (including ecosystems) are closely linked and interdependent.
+While topics such as health, food, water, energy, and the environment often have sector-specific concerns, collaboration across sectors and disciplines is essential to protect health, address challenges like the emergence of infectious diseases, antimicrobial resistance, and food safety, and promote the health and integrity of our ecosystems.

 ONE HEALTH